UmeshCode1/indo-american-web-code/README.md

 ## Deployment

+This repository can be deployed in two ways:

+### 1. GitHub Pages Deployment

+The website is automatically deployed to GitHub Pages when changes are pushed to the `master` branch:
+- Visit the live site at: https://umeshcode1.github.io/indo-american-web-code/

+### 2. Hostinger Deployment (Alternative)

-This repository is set up with automatic deployment to Hostinger:
+This repository is also set up with automatic deployment to Hostinger:

 1. **Automatic Deployment**: Changes pushed to the `master` branch are automatically deployed to the live website.